 - Requesting Audio Visual (AV) Equipment/Support

-You can view most registrar-controlled classrooms and the technology installed here.
+You can view most registrar-controlled classrooms and the technology installed on the KIT-CATS website.
 It is best to check your assigned classroom before your first scheduled day of class to see if it contains the installed audio visual equipment you need and to ensure you can plug in a laptop, view the network, and run the required systems.
 For general classroom technology needs or immediate assistance, call x6-6699.

-To request AV equipment delivery, podcasting (audio recording in classrooms), video conferencing, or video recording/streaming, please submit the Classroom Support Request form (at least one week in advance) or send your requirements to Natalie Hicks and she can submit the form on your behalf.
+To request AV equipment delivery, podcasting (audio recording in classrooms), video conferencing, or video recording/streaming, please submit the Classroom Support Request form found on the KIT-CATS website, (at least one week in advance) or send your requirements to Natalie Hicks and she can submit the form on your behalf.

 - Viewing Your Course Roster Access your course roster through SIS.
 If you are not familiar with SIS For Instructors, follow a tutorial explaining how to use this faculty self-service.
 If you are having difficulties viewing your roster or accessing the system, please notify Natalie Hicks.
-For further FAQs on SIS For Instructors, read here.
+Further FAQs on SIS For Instructors can be found on the SIS Help for Faculty website.

 - Room Assignments